Brainy insights help in becoming a better public speaker as well as in getting a better message to the audience.

 A better world is a world of growth and transformation (‘super-growth’)

-This is not only a transformation within this world, but towards a world-of-transformation, a world in which transformation is the key and respect for deeper values a necessary condition.
+This is not only a transformation within this world, but towards a world-of-transformation, a world in which transformation is the key, while respect for deeper values is a necessary condition.
+Socio-culturally, you might see in this a combination of ‘progressive’ and ‘conservative’, each where appropriate.
+Might a great speaker bring both aisles to synthesis?

 If you want your audience to ‘change the world’